braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/keywords/custom_keyword_handling.md

 ## Two-Way Messaging (Custom Keyword Responses)

 Two-way messaging uses short codes and keywords to deliver text messages to mobile users.
-It requires end users to send a keyword to Braze to which that user will receieve an automatic reply.
+It requires end users to send a keyword to Braze to which that user will receive an automatic reply.
 Applied correctly, two-way messaging can be an simple, immediate and dynamic solution to customer marketing, saving time and resources along the way.

 ### Two Way Messaging Speeds

-Two-way messaging leverges custom events to make this seemingly smooth customer client exchange possible.
+Two-way messaging leverages custom events to make this seemingly smooth customer client exchange possible.
 Due to the nature of two-way messaging, you may find a slight increase in response time.
 Below are the implications of including two-way messaging:

 | Type | Speed | Notes |
 | ----- | ----- | ---- |